 Through the use of clay, Morel Doucet (Haiti) expresses both beauty and anguish, while reflecting on issues related to race and decaying environment.
 Elements unifying the land and the sea, Morel amplifies the socio-environmental experience of the African diaspora, particularly the Afro-Caribbean, through ecological metaphors of the fragility of skin color.

 I am reminded how blessed and humbled I am to be surrounded by amazing friends and family.
 This is my 20 Affirmation Series a soliloquy to the best parts of me, a reminder to those who have given me a heart full of joy and staying true to myself.
-This is my history, my testimony to the past and present moment of wonder.
+This is my history, my testimony to the past and

 Blue has a long list of meanings, including power, strength, royalty and trust.
 This mural pays homage to the great mother Goddess Yemaya as well as an ode to the ancient Chinese ceramics painting of Colbert blue.